 8. How would an employee’s earnings in a claim period affect his or her eligibility for unemployment benefits?

-If a claimant’s earnings for days worked, and/or days of vacation or paid leave, in a 14-day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period.
-That claim, however, can be used to satisfy the waiting period.
+If a claimant’s earnings for days worked, and/or days of vacation, paid leave, or other leave in a 14-day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period.
+That registration period, however, can be used to satisfy the waiting period.

 Earnings include pay from railroad and nonrailroad work, as well as part-time work and self-employment.
-Earnings also include pay that an employee would have earned except for a failure to mark up or report for duty on time, or because he or she missed a turn in pool service or was otherwise not ready or willing to work.
-For the benefit year that begins July 2014, the amount remains $1,330, which corresponds to the base year monthly compensation amount used in determining eligibility for benefits.
+Earnings also include pay that an employee would have earned except for failure to mark up or report for duty on time, or because he or she missed a turn in pool service or was otherwise not ready or willing to work.
+For the benefit year that begins July 2017, the amount is $1,455, which corresponds to the base year monthly compensation amount used in determining eligibility for benefits in each year.
 Also, even if an earnings test applies on the first claim in a benefit year, this will not prevent the first claim from satisfying the waiting period in a benefit year.

 Claimants can file their applications for unemployment benefits, as well as their subsequent biweekly claims, by mail or online.

-To apply by mail, claimants must obtain an application from their labor organization, employer, local RRB office or the agency’s website at www.rrb.gov.
+To apply by mail, claimants must obtain an application from their labor organization, employer, local RRB office, or the agency’s website.
 The completed application should be mailed to the local RRB office as soon as possible and, in any case, must be filed within 30 days of the date on which the claimant became unemployed or the first day for which he or she wishes to claim benefits.
 Benefits may be lost if the application is filed late.

-The local RRB office reviews the completed application, whether it was submitted by mail or online, and notifies the claimant’s current railroad employer, and base-year employer if different.
-The employer has the right to provide information about the benefit application.
+The local RRB field office reviews the completed application, whether it was submitted by mail or online, and notifies the claimant’s current railroad employer, and base-year employer, if different.
+The employer has the opportunity to provide information about the benefit application.